 -

-- With most smoker recipes, you'll keep the internal temperature of the smoker between 225°F and 250°F. It needs to be smoked at a lower temperature to ensure it doesn't dry out.
-Keep the smoker temperature between 150°F and 180°F. Put the salmon on at 150°F and slowly increase the smoker temperature to 180°F until done.
+- With most smoker recipes, you'll keep the internal temperature of the smoker between 225°F and 250°F. But when it comes to hot smoking salmon, it needs to be smoked at a lower temperature to ensure it doesn't dry out.
+Make sure you keep the smoker temperature between 160°F and 180°F.

 -